Close Menu

 Another disaster of similar scope, this time cause by humans, occurred in 1945 when the United States Army Air Forces bombed Tokyo with incendiary bombs, once again burning the city on a massive scale and killing around 100,000 Japanese.
 The physical destruction and cost of lives eclipsed either of the atom bomb attacks that occurred later.

-Question for students (and subscribers): Can you think of a city that has suffered 3 catastrophes of the scale of the Tokyo catastrophes?
-If you know of any city that has possibly suffered worse than Tokyo, please share that information with your fellow readers in the comments section below this article.
+Question for students (and subscribers) to ponder: Can you think of a city that has suffered three catastrophes of the scale of the Tokyo catastrophes?
+Do you know of any city that has possibly suffered worse than Tokyo?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!